gaurangsathaye/JavaLRUMemoryDiskCache/README.md

 ```

 ## Other points:
-* **The cache key must be a string.**
+* **The cache key must be a string (java.lang.String).**
 * **When using memory and disk caching, your cached objects must implement Serializable.
-For memory only caching your cached objects do not have to implement Serializable.**
+For memory only caching, your cached objects do not have to implement Serializable.**
 * You cannot store null values in the cache.
 So if your `loadData(String key)` method returns a null object, the `public T get(String key)` call will throw an exception.
 * The `com.lru.memory.disk.cache.CacheEntry` object is a utility wrapper object you can store your real object in.
 It has a default timestamp for when the object is created.  ie: `public class ExampleCache extends AbstractCacheService<CacheEntry<YourObjectToCache>>`
 * As cached objects fall out of the LRU, they will also be removed from disk (If using disk caching).